 Where the design community meets.

-Product Designer @ Match.com Joined about 7 years ago
+Product Designer @ Match.com Joined over 7 years ago

 +1 — Currently getting Match design, product, dev orgs to do all things design (that can be done in Sketch at least) through Abstract.
 Review work, version, distribute the design system, dev handoff of design specs.